zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 So for example, there was a popular TV show in the 1970s called All in the Family.
 Well, that was such a popular TV show that the television studio, the company that made that TV show, decided to produce a new show that was based on one of the characters in that show called George Jefferson.
 And so we had a show called The Jeffersons.
 And then I think there might have been a spin- off from that show as well.

  Sometimes you have spin-offs of spin-offs – televis ion shows that take characters from other television shows.
-Spin-offs c an also happen in the movie industry, where a character from a popular movie ge ts his or her own movie.
+Spin-offs can also happen in the movie industry, where a character from a popular movie ge ts his or her own movie.
 Ursula says, “Spin-off?
 I didn’t know there had bee n a spin-off.”
 Ian says, “There was.
 Aims Pond’s brother got his own show: Jaime Po nd: Building Inspector.
 It wasn’t very successful.”

 Ian is talking about this fictional franchise that he is watching.
 It’s based on a character named Aims Pond.
 Well, Aims Pond has a br other, and that brother got his own spin-off movie, “Jaime Pond: Building Inspe ctor.”
 A “building inspector” is a person who has the job of going into a building o r a house and making sure that it is safe.
 Ian says the spin-off wasn’t very successful.